 The Dune Buggy was in reality a vehicle capable of ambling along at a slow pace, mainly on smooth surfaces or very hard packed dirt, but little more than that.
 With no suspension, fairly low ground clearance, and tyres made of a sort of soft, squishy plastic rather than rubber, it was really only designed to entertain in an unchallenging terrain setting.

-Another disadvantage was the fact that it’s drivetrain only powered one rear wheel :) Which is a pretty extraordinary thing these days.
-But you know, it was probably designed to limit wear on the gearbox from the lack of a differential (without the expense of adding an actual differential to solve the problem).
+Never mind that it’s drivetrain was only powered one rear wheel :) Which is a pretty extraordinary thing these days.
+But you know, it was probably designed to limit wear on the gearbox from the lack of a differential (without the expense of adding an actual differential to solve the problem the hard way).

 If this model was intended to be one of Nikko’s budget-priced answers to Tamiya’s famous Sand Rover R/C kit model, or the even earlier Kyosho Peanuts dune buggy, then I think it was at least a nice effort in the looks department.
 I’ve seen a lot of other dune buggy toys from the early-mid 1980s from other brands, and it has to be said, some of them were actually a bit ugly.
 But not this one.

-The transmitter is quite a nice piece too – a boxy, solid, digital proportional unit that feels good and would later go on to be used in many other models manufactured by Nikko.
+The transmitter is quite a nice piece too – a boxy, solid, digital proportional unit that feels good and would later go on to be used in many of Nikko’s top-level models.

 By 1983, other more capable off-road R/C toys were beginning to emerge, and the Dune Buggy was discontinued at Tandy.

-Overall though, I’d have to say that this is one of my favourite R/C toys thanks to it’s good looks.
 And the fact it’s such an early effort to produce a responsive, premium R/C toy car, also makes it an interesting little piece of history.
 It was definitely one of the first ever Digital Proportional models by Nikko too, and therefore, also one of the first ready-to-run Digital Proportional models ever made.

 |At a glance…|